F-I-D-O/Manuals/manuals/Ubuntu/Linux Manual.md

 3.  logout and login again to load the new added varibales

 ## Enable the Variable Outside Bash
-If you need the variable outside bash, the above-mentioned approach won’t work.
+If you need the variable outside bash, the above-mentioned approach wonâ€™t work.
 Currently, I do not know about any general solution for variables.
 The solution below, unfortunately, work only for [PAM shells](https://en.wikipedia.org/wiki/Linux_PAM)  (see [this SO answer](https://unix.stackexchange.com/questions/473001/env-vars-in-etc-environment-not-globally-visible) why).

 Add the variable to `/etc/environment`.
 Note that it is not a script file, so you can use only simple variable assignments.